ibexa/documentation-developer/docs/search/criteria_reference/payment_status_criterion.md

 # Payment Status Criterion

-The `StatusCriterion` Search Criterion searches for payments based on payment status.
+The `Status` Search Criterion searches for payments based on payment status.

 ## Arguments